 Concentrating on objects in images, in particular faces, provides the motivation to similarly emphasize certain parts of the associated text - named entities.
-Research in natural language processing has produced useful named entity recognizers, which can identify specific substrings, names, in captions that may refer to faces in the associated image.
+Research in natural language processing has produced useful named entity recognizers, which can identify specific substrings, proper names, in captions that may refer to faces in the associated image.

-The basic task is then to find a correspondence between the names and faces.
+Our basic task is to find a correspondence between the names and faces.
 A correspondence is in fact a labeling of the faces.
-As one byproduct a correspondence allows building models for individuals' appearances.
-In addition such a correspondence provides training data for a natural language model recognizing context around a name that indicates it will be pictured, and possibly how it will be pictured.
-Using these models an estimated correspondence can be improved.
-In this paper solving the correspond problem and fitting the associated appearance and natural language models are combined in an iterative alternating optimization framework.
+The set of correspondences allows us to build a model for each individual's appearance (from their set of labeled faces).
+In addition the correspondences provide training data for a natural language model that recognizes what context around a name indicates it will be pictured, and possibly how it will be pictured.
+Using these learned appearance and language models the estimated correspondence can be improved.
+In this paper, solving the correspond problem and fitting the associated appearance and natural language models are combined in an iterative alternating optimization framework.